Artwork by Johnson Witehira.

 Introduction to growing clean kai for your whānau

-Join our community with this six-module online course, which launches on 1 September 2023.
-The course includes all the basics about how to start your māra.
+Join our six-week gardening course that includes all the basics about how to start your māra.
 From growing veggies to composting to saving seeds and creating healthy soil.
+If you would like to learn how to grow clean kai for your whānau, you are invited join this course now.
+Learn at your own pace with our expert support.

 Cost: $295